-Borrowers qualify by working in public service while making qualifying payments for 10 years.
+Borrowers can qualify for the Public Service Loan Forgiveness (PSLF) Program by working in public service while making qualifying payments for a period of 10 years.
 This program can help offset the costs of schooling and the burden of student debt for professionals who choose to work at nonprofit or government organizations.

 How Public Service Loan Forgiveness Works

-To qualify for PSLF, you must be employed in government or a 501(c)(3) nonprofit job.
-Also, your loans must be in a qualifying income-driven repayment plan.
+You must be employed in government or in a 501(c)(3) nonprofit job to qualify for PSLF.
+Your loans must be in a qualifying income-driven repayment plan.
 Each full, on-time payment you make while satisfying these requirements will count toward the required 120 payments for forgiveness.

 Borrowers must meet several requirements to qualify for PSLF.

 You must work at a qualifying government or nonprofit organization.
 This includes government organizations at the federal, state, local, or tribal levels.
-A nonprofit organization qualifies if it’s tax-exempt under Section 501(c)(3) of the tax code or provides a qualifying public service.
+A nonprofit organization qualifies if it’s tax-exempt under Section 501(c)(3) of the tax code, or if it provides a qualifying public service.

-According to the Department of Education, a nonprofit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, including law enforcement, emergency management, military service, public library services, or nursing.
+A nonprofit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, according to the Department of Education.
+These include law enforcement, emergency management, military service, public library services, or nursing.

 Borrowers must enroll in a qualifying repayment plan, which includes all income-driven repayment (IDR) plans.
 You must remain enrolled in your repayment plan and certify your income each year.

 The standard repayment plan qualifies for PSLF, but this plan sets monthly payments to repay student loans in 10 years—the same amount of time it takes to become eligible for PSLF.
 This will leave no remaining balance to forgive.

 You must make 120 qualifying monthly payments to complete the PSLF program.
 You must pay the full amount due no later than 15 days after the due date while working for a qualifying employer.

 Navigating the PSLF program isn’t always straightforward or easy.
 As a result, some borrowers might think they’re making progress toward PSLF when their payments don’t actually meet the requirements.

 Some common issues can derail borrowers’ progress toward PSLF: